Much of this article covers a budget vacation on the country’s main island of Providenciales.

 A combination snorkeling and beach cruising excursion starts at about $110 per person for a half-day trip.

 Taking a day trip to North Caicos and Middle Caicos for two can be done for under $300.
 This covers ferry return tickets ($130 for two persons), car rental ($80), gas ($35), lunch, refreshments, and entry fees to the Conch Bar Caves and Wade's Green Plantation.
 There is no entry fee to many sights, including Mudjin Harbour, Bambarra Beach, the Crossing Place Trail, Indian Cave, and Cottage Pond.

 Interested in seeing incredibly cute little dogs?
 Visit Potcake Place, the island’s non-profit dog rescue charity.
 The Potcake is the unique Turks and Caicos dog, named after their traditional feed source in times past: the “cake” left in the bottom of cooking pots after making peas and grits.

 Potcake Place is found in Saltmills Plaza in Grace Bay.
 Donate, take a puppy out for a walk on the beach, or learn more about adopting a unique and friendly island dog.

 Day Pass at an All-Inclusive

-Club Med Turkoise is the least-expensive option.
-Depending on the season, a day pass can be had for $60-80.
+The adult-only Club Med Turkoise is the least-expensive option.
+Depending on the season, a day pass can be had for $80-100.
 There’s an impressive range of amenities offered, including dining, non-powered water sports equipment usage, snorkeling boat cruises to the barrier reef, and some shows.

-Beaches Turks and Caicos, a family-oriented all-inclusive resort, offers a wonderful array of attractions and features for children.
+Beaches Turks & Caicos, a family-oriented all-inclusive resort, offers a wonderful array of attractions and features for children.
 Similar to the day pass offered by Club Med, dining, water sports equipment usage, and access to the pools, water park and facilities are included.
-Cost is $200 per adult and $130 per child.
+The cost is $200 per adult and $130 per child.